 In simpler words, a security runbook is a document comprising proper background information and procedures to successfully execute security-related tasks or address incidents.
 Runbooks have a standardized format to bring consistency and enable security teams to follow relevant processes or tasks.

 Using a runbook, security teams can identify an issue, outline that issue’s behaviors, study the steps to mitigate the issue, delineate tests to support issue resolution, state escalation criteria when the team needs assistance, and much more.

 Organizing a process into a runbook provides numerous benefits.
 With the help of runbooks, new staff can learn about complex tasks and handle critical incidents with minimum training.
 Also, existing staff can effortlessly evaluate incident processes to maintain effectiveness.
 Documented processes stimulate consistent responses, ensuring that security teams handle similar tasks or incidents in a similar fashion.
 This reduces errors and inaccuracies while maintaining the security posture of an organization.
 Lastly, runbooks can consolidate an organization’s business continuity processes or compliance.

 How do Runbooks Work?

-Numerous automated actions offer workflows and perform varied data enrichment, containment, and custom actions based on informed decision making.
+Numerous automated actions offer workflows and perform varied data enrichment, containment, and custom actions based on informed decision-making.
 This speeds up the capability of security to assess, analyze, and hunt for threats.
-Further, runbooks gather and accelerate knowledge transfer between security operations and incident response teams.
+Further, security runbooks gather and accelerate knowledge transfer between security operations and incident response teams.